Game setup

 Select game GUI

-Since version 2.0, Popochiu comes with a preset of different GUI templates, and a set of features to create your own custom one.
+Since version 2.0, Popochiu comes with a preset of different GUI templates, and in the next version, it will provide a set of features to create your own custom one.

-GUI templates will contain everything you need, from assets to logic, to mimic one of the most common game interfaces of the Adventure genre.
+Preset GUI templates will contain all the assets and logic thay you need to mimic some of the most common game interfaces of the Adventure genre.

 In the GUI Template (4) section of the Setup popup, you can click on a GUI icon to select which template to apply:

-• 9 Verbs: inspired by the original SCUMM interface, first seen in Monkey Island 2: LeChuck's Revenge.
+- 9 Verbs: inspired by the original SCUMM interface, first seen in Maniac Mansion, but getting its final form with Monkey Island 2: LeChuck's Revenge, and used by many games up to the recent Thimbleweed Park.

-• Sierra: inspired by the early 90s SCI interface, common to King's Quest and Space Quest games in the early 90s.
+- Sierra: inspired by the early 90s SCI interface, common to King's Quest and Space Quest series.
+It took many forms, always specific to Sierra games.
+Very useful for projects that want to bring back that historical interaction patterns.

-• 2-Click Context-sensitive: the most basic interface for an Adventure Game, common to many modern titles like Deponia - left-click to walk and interact, right-click to examine.
+- SimpleClick: the most basic and straightforward interface for an Adventure Game, common to many modern titles like Deponia - left-click to walk and interact, right-click to examine.
+This version is influenced by early PowerHoof productions.

 Warning

-Also, keep in mind that some GUIs will take up space on the screen (like the 9 Verbs one), and this will impact your backgrounds.
+Also, keep in mind that some GUIs will take up space on the screen (like the 9 Verbs one), so please, consider this when designing your backgrounds.

 Note